 Moreover, we show that these oral traditions probably originated long before the emergence of the literary record, and find evidence that one tale (‘The Smith and the Devil’) can be traced back to the Bronze Age.
 On a broader level, the kinds of stories told in ancestral societies can provide important insights into their culture, furnishing new perspectives on linguistic, genetic and archaeological reconstructions of human prehistory.

-Discussion and spirit travelling (creative visualization or journeying) exercises are used in the workshops in order to forge a link between us and these age-old archetypes.
+Discussion and spirit travelling (creative visualization or journeying) exercises are used in folklore therapy workshops in order to forge a link between us and these age-old archetypes.
 Identifying with these means we can work our way out of recurring problems that keep us bound and hold us prisoner.
-These workshops are particularly useful for people suffering from narcissistic abuse, anxiety, depression, and lethargy.
+These workshops are particularly useful for people suffering from narcissistic abuse, anxiety, depression, lethargy, loneliness, and lack of belonging.

-See my latest videos: Tribal Roots - I should not have to be apologetic - let's get real here.
+See my popular video: Tribal Roots - I should not have to be apologetic - let's get real here.

 Read about the practicalities of Folkloric Workshops and how they have helped people, below.